 - 1. An executive meeting should be called well in advance of the elections to determine: - The time-period that nominations will be accepted and how members can submit nominations. - Note: Members seeking election can have their name stand for more than one position.
 HEU's tradition allows for candidates to run for another position if defeated; in other words, to "run-down."
 Candidates wanting to run for more than one position must identify their intentions for each individual position in order to have their names included on the ballot.
 However, the first position the member is elected to is awarded, and the member's name will be removed from all subsequent ballots. - Set the election date, times and locations.
-Consider coverage when and where members are most conveniently available, but also consider the length of day for the scrutineers. - The executive MUST notify the HEU president's office and the elections officer of the Election Day details including date, times, locations, and that the election will be conducted by ballot box.
-The elections officer should be someone impartial such as the regional vice-president or staff representative assigned to your local, or another Provincial Executive member.
-They will ensure the election is conducted fairly and that the local has all of the materials and support required to prepare for the meeting. - If a list of employees at the site is required, notify the president's office, and the staff representative or regional vice-president will bring the list and will retain the list after the elections are over. - A scrutineer is appointed by the executive, who will be responsible for collecting nominations, determining members' eligibility, and contacting nominees to ask if they wish their name to stand.
-Scrutineers cannot be a candidate for any position. - The warden, or designate, provides the scrutineer a list of eligible members who have attended 50 per cent of the regular meetings held in the 12 months preceding the election. - 2.
-A motion by the membership approving scrutineers who will be in charge of ballot boxes, issuing ballots to voting members, counting ballots, and reporting the election results.
-There should be an odd number of scrutineers (3 or 5) in case there are any disputed ballots.
-The elections officer will attend the election with the scrutineers and will observe the counting of the ballots. - 3.
-Dates and times for voting must be clearly stated and posted seven (7) days in advance of the election.
+If in person, consider coverage when and where members are most conveniently available, but also consider the length of day for the scrutineers. - If a virtual ballot is to be used, determine the date and time that starts and ends during regular provincial office hours and is best to have a full 24 hour voting window. - Leave 2 3 days between close of nominations or nomination meeting and the election for preparation of the ballot. - The executive MUST notify the HEU President's Office and the Elections Officer of the Election Day details including date, times, locations, and that the election will be conducted by ballot box.
+The Elections Officer should be someone impartial such as the regional vice-president or staff representative assigned to your local, or another Provincial Executive member.
+They will ensure the election is conducted fairly and that the local has all of the materials and support required to prepare for the meeting. - If a list of employees at the site is requested for an in person ballot box, notify the President's Office, and the staff representative or Regional Vice-President will bring the list and will retain the list after the elections are over. - A scrutineer is appointed by the executive, who will be responsible for collecting nominations, determining members' eligibility, and contacting nominees to ask if they wish their name to stand.
+Scrutineers cannot be a candidate for any position and can be the RVP or staff representative.
+A motion should be made when possible to approve the scrutineer(s). - The warden, or designate, provides the scrutineer a list of eligible members who have attended 50 per cent of the regular meetings held in the 12 months preceding the election. - 2.
+Dates and times for the nomination meeting and notice provided for the election day voting period must be clearly stated and posted at least seven (7) days in advance.